robertsonmcclure/robertsonmcclure.github.io/_posts/2016-05-21-sweating-the-small-stuff.md

 ---
 layout: post
-title:  "sweating the small stuff"
+title:  "Sweating the Small Stuff"
 date:   2016-05-21
 tags: [ideas]
 excerpt: There are many different schools of thought on where to invest your energy.